section-engineering-education/engineering-education/content/articles/compose-for-desktop/index.md

 ### Getting Started
 In this tutorial, we will learn to use Compose for Desktop by building simple user authentication screens.
 We will therefore learn how to create some basic views like `TextField` and `Button` in a Compose Desktop app.

-IntelliJ IDEA has built-in Kotlin plugins and Compose Desktop libraries which is why it is recommended for creating Compose Desktop applications.
+IntelliJ IDEA has built-in Kotlin plugins and Compose Desktop libraries hence there is no need to add them, that is why it is recommended for creating Compose Desktop applications.

 ### Step 1 - Creating Project
 To create a Compose Desktop Application, open your IntelliJ IDEA then follow the following steps: